 Ideation can be defined as ‘the capacity for or the act of forming or entertaining ideas’.
 Lots and lots of ideas quickly, in order to select the best ideas to move forward with.
 An organized and structured form of brainstorming through engaging exercises, Ideation sessions are an opportunity to relax and have fun with playful, productive, and inspiring idea generation.

-Ideation begins with an ‘I’ for ‘individual sharing their own ideas’ in the same space, which brings accountability and group consensus building in a team setting.
+Ideation begins with an ‘I’ for ‘individuals sharing their own ideas’ in the same space, which brings accountability and group consensus building in a team setting.
 In an environment where free ideas are encouraged, people naturally tend to ask the question: “How can I be a better team member?”
 Often, being a successful participant requires that they think outside the box and explore areas where they may be typically uncomfortable.
-Since each individual member will likely take more responsibility in the process, the chances of the process resulting in a breakthrough idea is much greater.
+Since each individual member will likely take more responsibility in the process, the chances of the process resulting in a breakthrough idea are much greater.

 Use Your Entire Brain

 The right side of your brain is the artist and musician in you: your intuition, emotions, and problem-solving ideas.
 The left side is your inner ‘Spock’: logic, analytics, math, and science.
 Since it involves both the right and left sides of the brain, Ideation encourages breaking free from both habitual and circular thinking which often occurs when ideas are channeled through confined parameters.
 Participants with the greatest results usually spend a bit of time prior to each session thinking about the topic.
 The process of Ideation will combine the insights of the right brain with the logical ideas from the left in order to create new, fresh, potentially extraordinary yet realistic ideas.

 Quantity will breed quality, and the combination of ideas and suggestions for improvement should be encouraged.
 In order for a group session to be successful, certain known barriers to divergent thinking must also be removed, such as criticism.